Clonmel: Music

-Banna Chluain Meala (literally translating as 'Clonmel band') was founded in 1971.
-Originally a brass band, Banna Chluain Meala later developed as a brass and reed band, which included a concert, marching and field show performances.
-The band also has a colour guard section which enhances marching and field show performances.
-The total complement of the band has ranged from 100 to 150 members throughout the years.
-The band has travelled widely abroad to the United Kingdom, the Netherlands, France, Italy and Chicago in the United States of America and represented Ireland at an International Festival in Cheb in the Czech Republic in 2004 to celebrate the new entrants to the European Union.
+Banna Chluain Meala (translating as 'Clonmel band') was founded in 1971.
+Originally a brass band, it later developed as a brass and reed band, which included concert, marching and field show performances.
+The band also has a colour guard section.
+The band has been crowned IMBA (Irish Marching Bands Association) champions on a number of occasions.

-Banna Chluain Meala is one of Ireland's most honoured bands.
-They hold concert band championship titles on national and international levels.
-As a marching band, they have had unparalleled success nationally, being crowned IMBA Irish champions in the highest division on twelve occasions (1991, 1995, 1996, 1997, 1998, 1999, 2006, 2007, 2009, 2010, 2011, 2015).
-They have also had success abroad, including as Open Class champions at the British Youth Band Championships at Wembley in 1994.

 Clonmel has hosted the Irish traditional music festival, the Fleadh Cheoil, on five occasions from 1992 to 1994 inclusive, and again in 2003 and 2004.

-One of the better-known songs concerning Clonmel is "The Gaol of Cluain Meala," a translation from the turn of the 19th century by a Cork man, Jeremiah Joseph Callanan, of the traditional Irish-language song "Príosún Chluain Meala".
-It was revived by the celebrated balladeer Luke Kelly in the 1960s.
+One of the better-known songs concerning Clonmel is "The Gaol of Cluain Meala", a translation from the turn of the 19th century by a Cork man, Jeremiah Joseph Callanan, of the traditional Irish-language song "Príosún Chluain Meala".
+It was revived by the balladeer Luke Kelly in the 1960s.
 The narrator in the Irish republican song "Galtee Mountain Boy" farewells Clonmel in the song.
-The song was written by Patsy Halloran from Clonmel.
+It was written by Patsy Halloran from Clonmel.

-Music venues in Clonmel include The Piper Inn, famous for hosting a show by Irish rock band Thin Lizzy.
+Music venues in Clonmel include The Piper Inn, which previously hosted a show by Irish rock band Thin Lizzy.